zarr-developers/zarr-python/docs/tutorial.rst

     >>> z
     <zarr.core.Array (10000, 10000) int32>

-This array is safe to read or write from multiple processes,
+This array is safe to read or write from multiple processes.

 .. _tutorial_pickle: